 Since the implementation of WIOA, and as of December 2017, DSB provided a number of mandatory trainings focused on WIOA and Pre-ETS for Rehabilitation Counselors, supervisors, specialists, Business Service Representatives and Community Employment Specialists, including introductions to the changes in definitions, policies and specifically the BEAM-System 7 reporting processes.
 In 2016, staff attended a joint DVRS and DSB Transition Conference, which provided a specific overview to Pre-ETS from different workforce and educational partners.
 Most recently, DSB sponsored a training event that introduced staff to more than 20 national and state vendors of Pre-ETS services to support their efforts in matching students to appropriate training opportunities.
 Another area of focus of staff development has been Job Development.
 Since 2016, DSB has had at least one employee per year enrolled in the Career Development Facilitator training offered by NCWorks.
-Other Job Development Skills Training, attendance at the annual NCWorks Partnership Conference and annual Business Engagement training for specific employment specialists.
+Other Job Development trainings provided by DSB include Windmills training, Improving Business Development Skills Training, attendance at the annual NCWorks Partnership Conference and annual Business Engagement training for specific employment specialists.